- Part 1 – Do You Need to Hire At All?

 Hours you need

-How many hours do you want them to work and do you have specific requirements i.e. between certain hours or to have sufficient overlap with your own time zone or that of your team or your customers?
+How many hours do you want them to work?
+Do you have specific requirements?
+For example, you may need them to work between certain hours or to have sufficient overlap with your own time zone or that of your team or your customers.

 Tip: Be careful when it comes to working hours.
 Almost no one likes working night shifts or unsociable hours long term.
 Very few people like to spend their Friday and Saturday nights working.
 So unless it’s crucial, do everything possible to align your desired working hours with the normal working day of the location you’re hiring from and you’ll get a greater range of quality applicants to choose from.

 When hiring remotely, know that you can achieve a huge amount with just 2-4 hours of crossover with your team.
 You may also get the benefit of waking up and them having already done a large chunk of work giving you a great head start on the day.